 This serves as public notice of the College's intent to do so and as a release to the College of permission to use such images as it deems fit.
-If you should object to the use of your photograph, you have the right to withhold its release by filling a written objection with the Office of College Relations.
-The objection must be made in writing to the Office of College Relations located in the 454 House.
+If you should object to the use of your photograph, you have the right to withhold its release by filing a written objection with the Office of Marketing & Communications.
+The objection must be made in writing to the Office of Marketing & Communications in the 454 House.